MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Remarks

 Call this function to add the specified transitions to the internal list of transitions to be applied to animation variables for X and Y coordinates.
-When you add transitions, they are not applied immediately and stored in an internal list.
+When you add transitions, they aren't applied immediately and stored in an internal list.
 Transitions are applied (added to a storyboard for a particular value) when you call `CAnimationController::AnimateGroup`.
 If you don't need to apply a transition to one of coordinates, you can pass NULL.

 ## <a name="canimationpoint"></a> `CAnimationPoint::CAnimationPoint`